GoodforGod/micronaut-arangodb/README.md

 private ArangoClient asyncClient;

 @Inject
-private ArangoSyncClient syncClient;
+private ArangoClientSync syncClient;
 ```

-Both clients provides as sync and async implementation and are same [accessors](#Accessors)
+Both clients provide as sync and async implementation and are same [accessors](#Accessors)
 but with knowledge about database specified per config.
 So you can use connection with knowledge about database your app is working with.